 Nasa scrubs Artemis launch after failing to fix Moon rocket’s engine bleed

+‘It’s just illustrative that this is a very complicated machine,’ said Nasa Administrator Bill Nelson

-Nasa has aborted the launch of its new Moon rocket after failing to fix a critical issue with one of its engines.
+Nasa was forced to abort the debut launch of its Moon rocket on Monday after failing to fix a critical issue with one of its engines.

-The Space Launch System suffered an engine bleed, which could not be resolved within the launch window of the Artemis 1 mission.

-The SLS was set to lift-off from the Kennedy Space Centre in Florida on Monday, though the countdown was put on hold at T-minus 40 minutes before it was scrubbed.
+The Space Launch System was set to lift-off from the Kennedy Space Center in Florida as part of the Artemis 1 mission, however the countdown was put on hold at T-minus 40 minutes due to an unresolved engine leak.

+“We don’t launch until it’s right,” said Nasa Administrator Bill Nelson.
+“It’s just illustrative that this is a very complicated machine.”

+The SLS is the largest rocket Nasa has ever built, offering roughly 15 per cent more thrust than the Saturn V rockets that took humans to the Moon as part of the Apollo missions.

 Register for free to continue reading